-For almost 80 years, the region has supported a community hospital that grew beyond the dreams of the original founders.
 Mt.
 Ascutney Hospital traces its roots to 1933, when the Windsor Hospital Corp. formed.
 Organizers were trying to keep a hospital in town after a private one struggled.
+Many years later, this region continues to recognize the value of a community hospital such as this, that grew well beyond the dreams of the original founders.

 Windsor Hospital was established in what is now the Stoughton House on Main Street, a former mansion deeded to the cause by Allen Evarts.
 After a fund drive raised $700 for second-hand hospital beds and an old Army operating table, Dr. and Mrs. Arthur Patch traveled to Maine to procure them.